Subconvexity of Shintani's zeta function: Abstract

 \section{Abstract}

 Enumerating integral orbits in prehomogeneous vector spaces plays an important role in arithmetic statistics.
 We describe a method of proving subconvexity of the zeta function enumerating the integral orbits, illustrated by proving a subconvex estimate for the Shintani $\zeta$ function enumerating class numbers of binary cubic forms.
-The method also obtains a subconvex estimate for the zeta function twisted by a Maass cusp form.